-A liver biopsy involves taking a small sample of tissue from your liver.
+A liver biopsy involves taking a small sample of tissue from the liver.
 Liver cells can then be looked at in detail.
 It is used to diagnose and monitor certain conditions.

 What is a liver biopsy?

-A biopsy is a procedure in which a small sample of tissue is removed from a part of your body.
-The sample is looked at under a microscope, or tested in other ways.
+A biopsy is a procedure in which a small sample of tissue is removed from a part of the body.
+The sample is then looked at under a microscope or tested in other ways.
 A liver biopsy is a common procedure when a small sample of liver tissue is removed.

-A liver biopsy is done to diagnose and monitor certain conditions of your liver.
-For example, cirrhosis, some metabolic liver disorders, or inflammation of the liver (hepatitis) which can be due to various causes.
+A liver biopsy is done to diagnose and monitor damage or disease of the liver.
+This can include cirrhosis, some metabolic liver disorders, or inflammation of the liver (hepatitis) which can be due to various causes.

 You will be asked to lie on a couch on your back, or on your left side.
 The skin over your liver is cleaned with antiseptic.
 Your liver lies under your ribs and your main breathing muscle (the diaphragm), on the upper right-hand side of your tummy (abdomen).